mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

     [N_Br max] = 900ms - [N_Ar]

 Affected :ref:`CAN Packets <knowledge-base-can-packet>`:

 - :ref:`Flow Control <knowledge-base-can-flow-control>`

 .. _knowledge-base-can-n-cs:

 N_Cs
 ````
-N_Cs is a time parameter related to :ref:`Consecutive Frame (CAN Packet) <knowledge-base-can-consecutive-frame>`
+N_Cs is the time parameter related to :ref:`Consecutive Frame (CAN Packet) <knowledge-base-can-consecutive-frame>`
 transmission by a sender.
 It is measured from the end of the last CAN Packet transmission (either received
 :ref:`Flow Control <knowledge-base-can-flow-control>` or transmitted
-:ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`), till the start of
+:ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`) until the start of
-:ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` transmission.
+:ref:`Consecutive Frame <knowledge-base-can-consecutive-frame`> transmission.

 Performance requirement:
-  A sending entity is required to transmit :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` packet
+  A sending entity shall transmit the :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` packet
-  before value of N_Cs achieves maximal value threshold.
+  before N_Cs reaches its maximal allowed value.

   .. code-block::